 Summer is the perfect time to go travelling.
-Not only is the weather amazing in most of the Northern Hemisphere, but your kids are off from school.
+Not only is the weather amazing, but your kids are off from school.
 Add to that the fact you’re due two weeks paid vacation, and you’re set to globe-trot immediately.
 The only thing holding your family back from taking the next big trip is cost.
 Summer is the travel industry’s busy season, so you can expect to pay high prices wherever you go.

 If your family is on a tight budget you can’t always manage these inflated prices, but don’t let your finances put an end to your dream vacation.
 You can escape the daily grind without going broke by following these simple tips.